Care Quality Commission: Operations

 In April 2019 a study by the University of York published in the Journal of Health Services Research and Policy studied rates of falls which led to harm and pressure ulcers in more than 150 hospitals following CQC inspections.
 Rates of improvements in these criteria slowed after the inspections.
-Lead researcher Dr Ana Cristina Castro stated that the inspection regime "creates a significant pressure on staff before and during the inspection period, and also significant costs, not just of the CQC inspectors but also the NHS staff who are diverted from other activities."
+Lead researcher Ana Cristina Castro stated that the inspection regime "creates a significant pressure on staff before and during the inspection period, and also significant costs, not just of the CQC inspectors but also the NHS staff who are diverted from other activities."
 They suggested a less resource-intensive approach should be adopted.
 A spokesman from the CQC responded: "To use rates of reported falls and pressure ulcers in isolation to determine CQC's impact is a crude measure and presents an overly simplistic view that is not borne out in the quality and safety improvements we have seen through our hospital inspections.
 It also fails to recognise that increased reporting of such incidents may be a result of an improved risk management and a stronger learning culture."
 They also said the research was based on a limited sample of inspections which took place over five years ago.

 In August 2019 the Avon and Wiltshire Mental Health Partnership NHS Trust was fined £80,000 as a result of a prosecution brought to court by the CQC.
 This followed the fall of a patient from a hospital roof which led to serious injury.
 The service had been warned of the potential risk in 2011.
 A spokesman for the trust said they were working with NHS England to make improvements.

 In September 2019 the Barking, Havering and Redbridge University Hospitals Trust stated their inspection by the CQC had become drawn out "due to availability of inspectors".
 In response, the CQC's deputy chief inspector of hospitals Nigel Acheson said that the inspection "remains within the published CQC timeframes for inspection."
 The inspection began on 3 September and is expected to be completed in mid November.

 In October 2019 Professor Ted Baker, the Chief Inspector of Hospitals at the CQC stated that "little progress" has been made on improving patient safety in the NHS over the last 20 years.
 In the same month the CQC published their State of Care report.
 This stated that 44% of A&E departments were rated as requiring improvement and 8% were rated as being inadequate.
 36% of NHS Hospitals were given ratings of requiring improvement on safety with 3% considered inadequate in that area.
 Over the previous five years the 18-week waiting list for planned hospital treatment had increased from involving 3 million patients to 4.4 million.